 11x14in. mixed media, cut-outs.

 I have mentioned before that I have been going thru my old college day’s stuff, well this is one that I cleaned up.
-This was a drawing class at Ottawa with models and I was hooked on using a Koh-I-Noor Rapidograph No.00 Yellow head(one could tell a true user of these fine costly instruments, they had a black spot on their lips from sucking the ink at the tips to get them flowing again).
+This was a drawing class at Ottawa taught by Pal Wright with models.
+I was hooked at the time on using a Koh-I-Noor Rapidograph No.00 Yellow head(one could tell a true user of these fine costly instruments, they had a black spot on their lips from sucking the ink at the tips to get them flowing again).
 It amazes me when I look at these drawings at the details I captured…gosh my eyes were sooooo much better then.
 The deal in class was we did a type of couture drawings, we were able to pick up and look, place and continue.
 Later in my 3rd floor penthouse/dorm studio (nicely lit desk in a shared room) I would embellish with color and cut out sections and place on fine colored papers.
 Needless to say imagination made them quite interesting, especially since we couldn’t fit a Chevy or Sonic sign in our classroom.
 Being fair though, it was my 3rd drawing class and one does get bored…and boredom in my case normally lead to creativity.
-Actually the most unusual thing about this drawing…the model was nude…I must have been thinking about car hops and lunch
+Actually the most unusual thing about this drawing…the model was nude…I must have been thinking about car hops and lunch 😉

 Yes I Know How To Spell Aluminum